 Welcome to the fourth in our ‘Off the Beaten Track‘ Cambodia series.
 As explained in the first of the series – Off the Beaten Track Cambodia – Kulen Mountain Day Trip, we’re trying to visit and write a new off the beaten track destination in Cambodia every month.
-We hope to encourage people to spend more time in Cambodia and to experience what it has to offer away from the more touristy places.
+We hope to encourage people to get the most out of their Cambodia Visa on Arrival and spend more time in Cambodia and to experience what it has to offer away from the more touristy places.
 In April, Andy and I had our first trip together since arriving in Cambodia and headed off to Mondulkiri for five days.

 Mondulkiri and Sen Monorom